microsoft/classy-fire/README.md

 >>> ('Banana', 0)
 ```

+# Continue here

+## LLMClassifier optional parameters
+LLMClassifier can be initialized with added parameters that can help instruct and ground it to the classification task at hand.
+* task_description = "Ability to provide additional context on the classification options and overall context on inputs"
+* few_shot_examples = "Ability to provide instances of inputs and corresponding expected output values as a string"

 ## The premise behind classy-fire
 In Classy-fire, we instruct the LLM to provide the most likely classification for an input string to a set of predetermined classes (also strings).
 Formally, given a string instance $x_i$ and a set of $k$ classes provided as strings, $C=(C_1, ..., C_k)$, classy-fire determines